The ultimate guide to the Corporate Sustainability Reporting Directive (CSRD)

 The European Green Deal was a package of initiatives put forth to cut greenhouse gas emissions and create better sustainability disclosures.
 Within it, the first set of standards known as the CSRD was formally adopted in November 2022, with the European Financial Reporting Advisory Group (EFRAG) tasked with developing the European Sustainability Reporting Standards (ESRS).
 These standards underpin the CSRD and provide the framework of requirements.

-The final version of the ESRS was released to the European Commission in July 2023, setting the stage for a phased rollout of reporting requirements starting this year, in 2025, and in all following fiscal years.
+The final version of the ESRS was released to the European Commission in July 2023, setting the foundation for a phased rollout of reporting requirements.
+However, subsequent EU policy developments in 2025 introduced adjustments to scope and timing, extending reporting runways for many companies while maintaining ESRS as the core disclosure framework.

 What are the EU CSRD requirements?